mimecuvalo/helloworld/docs/readme.md

 - get rid of trailing slash on profile page
 - make install instructions dead-simple, one-liner with mysql mock db setup.
 - render HTML with inline styling (e.g. mentions)
-- getting an error in graphql seems to hang the apollo server. if so, update all-the-things, too.
+- getting an error in graphql seems to freeze the apollo server. if so, update all-the-things, too.
 - same Apollo query twice causes SSR to fail with htmlHead, wtf.
 - more GraphQL examples:
   - fragments